-When you say, “yes!” to your bridal gown, your consultant will measure you and instruct you to order a specific size based on a size chart provided by the dress designer.
-This goes for all special order bridal gowns (the ones that are not “off the rack”).
-Your consultant should measure your bust, waist, and hips and then determine your correct size based on these measurements.
-It’s common for an individual to measure in between sizes.
-For example, your bust measurement may put you into a size 8, while your hips may place you into a 12.
-That’s why it’s important to take your dress to be altered to custom fit your body once you receive it!
+When you say, “yes!” to the dress, your consultant will measure you and instruct you to order a specific size based on the dress designer.
+This goes for all special order wedding dresses (not the ones “off the rack”).
+Your consultant should measure your bust, waist, and hips to determine your correct size.
+It’s common for an individual to measure in between sizes, and that's why alterations are important!

 - Your waist measurement should be taken around your natural waist.
 The easiest way to find this is to bend to the side and measure where you would bend.
 If your consultant measures any higher or lower, this is a red flag.

-- Hips differ for everyone, given we are all different shapes and sizes.
-Some hips sit lower, some higher.
+- Hips differ for everyone - some sit lower, some higher.
 No matter what your hip shape, your consultant should measure the widest part of your hips.

-It is very common for your consultant to recommend that you order a few sizes up from what you normally wear.
-That’s totally ok as bridal sizing runs much smaller than American street sizing.
-However, if you feel like something isn’t adding up or feel that you’ve been measured incorrectly, speak up!
-A great bridal consultant should be willing to re-measure or find a second pair of hands to double check all proportions.
+It's very common to order a few sizes up, as bridal sizing runs smaller than American street sizing.
+However, if you feel like you’ve been measured incorrectly, speak up!
 Pushy consultants and unaccommodating shops are clear warning signs of bridal store scams.

-If you need to completely re-make a dress or take extreme measures in order to get it to fit your body at all, you've been caught in a bridal store scam!
-If a bridal shop's in-house seamstress or consultant measures you incorrectly or pushes you to order a size that's WAY larger or smaller than your body's proportions, they're probably hoping to coerce you into paying for alterations that are much more complex and expensive than average bridal alterations.
-Again, bridal sizing can run a bit smaller than average American street sizing, but the dress size shouldn't be twice as big as what you normally order.
-Brides should be wary of pushy seamstresses and consultants as they are often associated with bridal store scams!
+If you need to re-make a dress or take extreme measures to get it to fit, you've been caught in a bridal store scam!
+Watch out if a bridal shop's in-house seamstress or consultant pushes you to order a size that's WAY off.
+They're likely coercing you into alterations that are much more expensive than normal.
+Be wary of pushy seamstresses and consultants, as they're often associated with bridal store scams!

 Scam #5: Not Providing Vendor Referrals

-Whether a bridal shop offers alterations services or not, they should be able to give you some insight on what you may need done.
-They should also be able to brainstorm customizations with you, such as adding sleeves to a dress.
-If they answer any of your questions with, “I don’t know,” get out.
-At the very least, a bridal shop should be able to connect you with a good seamstress if they are unable to provide any guarantees on alterations or customizations.
+Whether a bridal shop offers alterations or not, they should give you insight on what you may need done.
+They should brainstorm customizations with you, such as adding sleeves to a dress.
+At the very least, a bridal shop should connect you with a good seamstress if they are unable to provide alterations or customizations.

-A good bridal shop employee answers questions with, "while I don't know everything about that, I can connect you with someone who can answer your question in more detail," when they aren't able to provide you with all the information you need.
-If they don’t have any recommendations or are unable to answer your questions, find a bridal boutique who can walk you through the whole process.
+A good bridal shop employee answers questions with, "while I don't know everything about that, I can connect you with someone who can answer your question in more detail," when they aren't able to provide you with the information you need.
+If they don’t have recommendations or are unable to answer your questions, find a shop that will walk you through the whole process.